What is Social Justice?

 This commitment is grounded in the ethic of the public health and social work professions.
 It is infused into all major components of the college, including our teaching, research and service.

-Consistent with SLU's Jesuit mission of being men and women for others, our academic programs have a strong tradition of focusing on improving the lives of the most disadvantaged and vulnerable populations.
+Consistent with SLU's Jesuit mission of being men and women for others, our academic programs have a strong tradition of focusing on improving the lives of the most disadvantaged and vulnerable.
 As the only Jesuit college of public health in the nation, the College for Public Health & Social Justice is committed to educating the whole person, mind, body and spirit within the Jesuit tradition.

 A Jesuit Foundation